-The bookstore on the Wenatchee campus is in Van Tassell Center.
-Barnes & Noble provides books for both campuses.
-Students may sell their textbooks back to the bookstore at the end of each quarter.
+Books for both campuses can be found at eCampus Online Bookstore.
 To purchase books online for courses on either campus, visit www.wvc.edu/bookstore.
-Call the Barnes & Noble front desk for inperson hours at both campuses.
 Phone: 509-682-6532

 Cafeteria

 The cafeteria in Van Tassell Center on the Wenatchee campus features an outdoor dining area, great menu selections and a comfortable space for students to gather.